panteLx/python-macro/README.md

 6. **Click "Save Macro"** and provide:
    - A name for your macro
    - A description (optional)
-   - Whether it should loop continuously or run once
+   - Whether it should loop continuously, loop a set number of times or run once
 7. **Your custom macro is now available** in the macro dropdown!

 **Tips for Recording:**